Old Cases: Production

-Title reference

-The title refers to both the old homicide cases being investigated by Bunk and McNulty and to the old bullet cases found at the Deirdre Kresson crime scene.

 Epigraph

 The line is said as Bubbles is being returned to the ghetto by McNulty after the two have spent an afternoon in suburbia, which Bubbles refers to as "Leave It to Beaver land."
-Bubbles is referring to the fact that despite the short drive, there is a night and day difference between Baltimore county (heaven) and Baltimore City (here).

 Music

 When Freamon and McNulty start talking in the bar, Miles Davis' "All Blues", from the album Kind of Blue plays diegetically in the background.
 When the head has finished and Davis begins his trumpet solo, Freamon opens up and tells McNulty what happened to his career.

 Credits

 Starring cast

 Although credited, Deirdre Lovejoy does not appear in this episode.

 Guest stars

 First appearances

 This episode marks the first appearance of Jimmy McNulty's estranged family.
 Callie Thorne plays Elena McNulty, Jimmy's estranged wife and the mother of his two sons.
 Callie Thorne also appeared on Homicide: Life on the Street alongside several other Wire cast members.
 Antonio Cordova plays Michael McNulty, Jimmy's soccer-playing younger son.
 His older son, Sean, remains unseen in this episode.